apples/cpp-tutorial/chapter1.md

         printString("world!");
     }

-The literal strings there are converted into `std::string`s when passed to the function.
+The literal strings there are converted into `std::string` when passed to the function.
-Since the created `std::string`s are temporary, you normally wouldn't be able to take a reference to them (because they don't really exist anywhere), but since we're sending the temporary values to a
+Since the created `std::string` are temporary, you normally wouldn't be able to take a reference to them (because they don't really exist anywhere), but since we're sending the temporary values to a